What are the upfront costs when buying a home?

 Stamp duty costs

-Depending on where you live and where you are buying a property, there are certain concessions to stamp duty.
-For example, many states exempt first home buyers from paying stamp duty fees.
+There are certain concessions to stamp duty depending on where you’re buying the property.
+For example, many states offer first home buyers an exemption on stamp duty fees.

 Check out the mortgage registration fee and transfer fee for each state and territory in the table below.